 Yes, it’s true!
 Humans with dogs have a better immunity and recover from illnesses quickly.
 Also, kids who grow up with dogs have a lower risk of developing allergies, rashes, skin infections, etc. Scientists have revealed that exposure to dogs during early life may protect against eczema and reduce asthma symptoms in childhood.

-Share this blog with all the dog lovers out there 😊
+Share this very interesting and informative article with all the dog lovers out there.